RPGreats now has a Discord! Come on in to talk about game music, games in general, submit reviews or just hang out!

 Those two glaring problems aside, Xenoblade 2 possess numerous minor faults as well.
 Collision detection is fairly lackluster on the platforming element, with my character frequently "sticking" in mid-jump on various geometry, sliding down some slopes of a given angle (but not others) and characters getting hung up on objects during fights.
 New mechanics are dropped in at arbitrary moments and are explained in possibly the worst way, simply throwing large walls of text at the player to absorb in the middle of what should be a tense battle or moment in the story.
 Combat quickly becomes a chore with frequent unavoidable enemy battles and overlapping, repetitious voice clips grating on the player's nerves throughout (particularly the soldiers who constantly shout "YEH THINK YEH CAN STOP MEEEEEEEHHHH?!" in a cheesy Scottish accent), and the constant clutter of the UI listing off every status effect and move and damage point calculated all at once really doesn't compliment it, either.

 When all is said and done, Xenoblade Chronicles 2 is a letdown.
 The MMO elements of the game are taken far beyond the pale for a game with no online element, resulting in massive amounts of grinding with very little tangible payoff.
 Joining that with inept interface design, clumsy physics, the dumbed-down combat system, infantile dialog and grating voiceover, the game seems to have been specifically engineered to be a chore to play at every turn.
-The original Xenoblade Chronicles certainly had its problems and suffered heavily from the law of diminishing returns once the player hit the 60+ hour mark, but Xenoblade 2's downturn comes in at only a fraction of that time.
+Basically it's just another example of something that happens with far too many talented creators - they make one or two cult classics, get way overhyped by the gaming press as some kind of irreplaceable auteur, are bought out by a giant corporation as a result of that, start getting complacent, and before long they're churning out wave after wave of insufferable overproduced garbage with the new carte blanche they're given.
+After all, why bother with things like "decent dialog" or "developed characters" or "pacing" or "entertaining gameplay" or "quality assurance" anymore when the gaming press and your pre-installed legion of platform fanboys will reward you with inflated reviews and enough sales to break even whether you do or not?
+The original Xenoblade Chronicles certainly had its share of problems and suffered heavily from the law of diminishing returns after the first couple acts, but Xenoblade 2's downturn comes only a short while in, turning the rest of of its 100+ hour runtime into the worst type of grindy slog.

 Developer: Monolith Soft